sydneybelt/recipe-ratings-analysis/README.md

+## Reasoning Recipe Ratings
+A deep dive into the math and human psychology behind food reviews

 ## Introduction

 The basis for this analysis is a series of recipes taken from food.com and their associated user ratings.
 It is centered around the question of what types of recipes tend to have higher average ratings.
 This creates an interesting investigation into what food.com users tend to value most in a recipe, whether it’s health, taste, difficulty level, and whether the rating correlates more with the user-dependent process or the recipe-dependent ingredients.
 This dataset includes 83781 rows of unique recipes and 25 total columns.
 The predicted column is the average user rating of the recipe on a scale of 5.
 The columns used for fitting the models include those relevant to preparation procedure (the amount of time it takes to make a recipe and the number of steps it takes), the text of the review itself, the tags the recipe is associated with, and the nutritional information about the recipe (included caloric, fat, sugar, protein, and carbohydrate content).

 ## Data Cleaning and Exploratory Data Analysis